Short-listed, Specsavers National Book Awards, International Author of the Year, United Kingdom, 2012

 ‘What a tremendous book.
 I loved every single gripping and strange thing about it.’

-‘Herman Koch’s The Dinner is a riveting, compelling and a deliciously uncomfortable read.
+‘Herman Koch’s The Dinner is riveting, compelling and a deliciously uncomfortable read.
 Like all great satire it is both lacerating and so very funny.
 The Dinner got under my skin and punctured all my safe liberal smugness and pieties.
 Intelligent and complex, this novel is both a punch to the guts and also a tonic.
 It clears the air.
 A wonderful book.’

 ‘In this exploration of how two families deal with an explosive event, The Dinner is reminiscent of Christos Tsiolkas’s blockbuster The Slap.’